• Skip to primary navigation

 Instructions

-• In the mean time, cut the tomatoes into quarters and roughly chop the parsley.
+• In the mean time, cut the tomatoes into quarters, finely mince the garlic, almost into a paste (so that it melts into the olive oil) and roughly chop the parsley.

-• In a large pan, heat up the olive oil and garlic.
+• In a large pan, over medium heat, heat up the olive oil, garlic, and two parsley stems.
 Let them cook until garlic is fragrant.
+Remove the parsley stems.

-• In the mean time, boil pasta water, and cook spaghetti until al dente.
-The pasta should be done cooking by the time that the clam sauce is ready.
+• In the mean time, boil pasta water, and cook spaghetti until before al dente.
+The pasta will continue cooking in the pan with the tomatoes and clam juice.
+The pasta should be done cooking by the time the tomatoes are cooked.

 Recipe Video